 “Well, may I ask what you are thinking of, er, ah, spending?”

 Danny scanned around the photographs of properties for sale.
 His eye caught a white house with a tall, arched window on the first floor.
-Extensions grew out on both sides, terminating in a conservatory at the west end and a summer house and garage at the east side.
+Extensions grew out on both sides, terminating in a conservatory on the left-hand side and a summer house and garage on the right-hand side.
 A stone monument stood on a patio, a small-scale replica of Cleopatra’s Needle.
 The view was taken from some distance away across a huge lawn, bordered by violet hydrangeas.
-The notice said, The Julian Granger House.
+The description said The Julian Granger House.
 “Hey, I like this one!” he exclaimed.

 “Are there any trees?”

 Seddon pulled out a brochure.
 A view taken across the lawn from the wooden decking in front of the house showed a group of mature elms and beeches on the far side He tapped the photograph brusquely.
 “Perhaps you’d like to take this brochure and think about it.
 We could arrange a viewing … possibly.”